PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-11 10:03:52
+Last updated: 2024-04-11 10:04:28
-Random Quote: The Scarlet Witch is not born, she is forged.
-She has no coven, no need for incantation. - Agatha Harkness
+Random Quote: You think you've lost everything?
+You have no idea! - Kim Wexler